ryandeussing/jimhopper/_recovered-memories/additional-resources.md

 ## Websites

-The web site of Dr. [Kenneth Pope](http://kspope.com/) has several articles on the recovered memory/false memory debate.
+[Dr. Kenneth Pope](http://kspope.com/) has several articles on the recovered memory/false memory debate.
 Dr. Pope is an accomplished psychologist who has published many articles and a book on the scientific and therapeutic issues involved.

 Ross Cheit, political scientist at Brown University who conducts important research on sexual abuse and public policy in the United States, maintains the [Recovered Memory Project](http://blogs.brown.edu/recoveredmemory/).
 This website includes an archive of corroborated cases of recovered memories of sexual abuse.
 The Archive includes cases in which sexual abuse had gone on for years – occurrences still claimed to be impossible by those now unable to deny the existence of recovered memories.
 Cheit provides the criteria for inclusion in the Archive and invites submission of additional cases, as well as criticism and contrary evidence.
 It's an extremely valuable web site, and I strongly encourage you to educate yourself there – especially if you're still skeptical about the reality of recovered memories of abuse.
 Here's an outline of the Archive's Corroborated Cases of Recovered Memory: